-- The university is home to 51 world renowned professors and over 700 dedicated students, studying a range of graduate, postgraduate and doctorate programs.
+- The university is home to 51 world renowned professors and over 700 dedicated students, studying a range of undergraduate, postgraduate and doctorate programs.

 - It has a modern library with more than 100,000 volumes, including books, dissertations, theses and celebrated scientific magazines with an amazing library staff on hand to help.

 - The university is one of the best educational institutions in Eastern Europe and was actually founded with the aim to create the scientists of the future.

 - Furthermore, the fact that the university is located in the city of Sofia is an asset; Sofia is an all-modern city, containing many important monuments while offering affordable products and services to ensure a great standard of living.